Recipe: Vegan Mexican Pozole

-A gastronomical tour of the United States of Mexico
+The Search for Vegan Mexican Pozole: A gastronomical tour of Mexico

-As a vegan, one of the biggest challenges I have experienced is getting out of my culinary comfort zone while traveling.
-I always want to experience the whole culture, yet maintain my lifestyle.
+As a vegan, it is a challenge for me to get out of my culinary comfort zone while traveling.
+I want to experience the whole culture and maintain my lifestyle.
 In most cases, it is quite tricky to do both.
-Although veganism is growing worldwide, it is not always compatible with the traditions of a given destination.
+Veganism is growing worldwide.
+But it is not always compatible with the traditions of a given destination.

 Today I’m sharing an interview with Alfonso Avalos, a Mexican chef who, although not a vegan, enjoys and recognizes how delicious vegan dishes can be.
 He is a food lover and enjoys tackling any culinary challenge that presents itself.